fbpx

 What Are Embedded Previews In Lightroom + How To Use Them

-Embedded previews help speed up your photo importing process, getting you into the preview, cull, and edit phase of the workflow faster.
-But, they do have some downsides to them as well, which is why some artists may be more inclined to use the other types of previews.
-Whether you decide to use embedded previews or not depends on your creative needs!
+Embedded previews, one of the common preview types, help speed up your photo importing process, getting you into the preview, cull, and edit phase of the workflow faster.
+But they do have some downsides to them as well, which is why I detail everything you need to know about embedded previews below.

 What Is An Embedded Preview In Lightroom?